 For better or for worse?
 Well, on that the jury's out.
 The spreadsheet didn't save Lotus itself, which is now a division of IBM, and you're most likely experiencing spreadsheet hell in Excel rather than, say, Open Office or 1-2-3.

-We are still marking today with a drink entered into the spreadsheet of history by our favourite accountant - yes, yes, OK, tax lawyer - David A. Embury.
+We are still marking today with another cocktail entered into the spreadsheet of history by our favourite accountant - yes, yes, OK, tax lawyer - David A. Embury.
 It's a Bolero Sour, and we think you will like.